Skip to main content

 This network security tip is one we can’t stress to you enough.
 And the best thing about it?
 It’s so simple to do!

-Change your passwords frequently; even more often than you think you should.
-When choosing a password, make sure to include a combination of letters, numbers, symbols, and uppercase letters.
+Change your passwords frequently, even more often than you think you should.
+When choosing a password, include a combination of letters, numbers, symbols, and uppercase letters.

 7. The Enemy Within

-This tip goes hand-in-hand with not just training your employees on network security but training them effectively as well.
+This tip goes hand-in-hand with not just training your employees on network security but also training them effectively.

-You can’t expect your employees to know and understand the network security policies you’ve put into place without explaining it to them.
-They need to know just as much as you do about the security of your network for them to assist you in keeping your business safe and secure.
+You can’t expect your employees to know and understand the network security policies you’ve implemented without explaining them.
+They need to know just as much as you do about the security of your network so they can assist you in keeping your business safe and secure.

 8. USB Ports

-Believe it or not, the USB devices that you plug into your computer, laptop or printing device can easily become very infected.
+Believe it or not, the USB devices you plug into your computer, laptop, or printing device can easily become infected.

-The firmware of a USB stick can be infected with malware that's virtually undetectable.
-I don’t know about you, but that’s frightening to us.
+The firmware of a USB stick can be infected with virtually undetectable malware.
+I don’t know about you, but that isn’t very comforting to me.

-Even though cloud file exchange is growing in use for sharing documents, portable USB sticks are still useful and common.
+Even though cloud file exchange is growing in use for sharing documents, portable USB sticks are still valuable and common.

 9. Get Physical

-Many small (and large) businesses forget the importance of actually protecting the building(s) they are working out of.
-Just because you are protecting your network through wireless efforts doesn’t mean you can slack in other areas.
+Many small (and large) businesses forget the importance of protecting the building(s) they are working out of.
+Just because you protect your network through wireless efforts doesn’t mean you can slack in other areas.

-Don't forget physical security by securing access to your company servers and your offices with key cards, locks, and even video surveillance if you're business is open late.
+Don't forget physical security; you can secure access to your company servers and your offices with key cards, locks, and even video surveillance if your business is open late.

 10. There's No Such Thing as 100% Security

-We hate to say it, but in all honesty, there really is no such thing as 100% security, especially since security threats change weekly.
+We hate to say it, but honestly, there really is no such thing as 100% security, especially since security threats change weekly.
 There's always a race between security pros and cybercriminals.

 Unfortunately, sometimes the cybercriminals are ahead in the race.
-Plus, new technology always creates new security concerns by the creation of new security holes available to hackers.
+Plus, new technology always creates new security concerns by creating new security holes available to hackers.

-Security is a constant, never-ending battle, so don't ever think you're “finished.”
+Security is a constant, never-ending battle, so never think you're “finished.”

-You probably don't have the time to do all of this yourself – even if you do have the expertise.
-If your business is large enough to have a good, though small IT team; they should have most of these items covered – though it never hurts to ask them.
+You probably don't have the time to do all of this yourself—even if you have the expertise.
+If your business is large enough to have a good, though small, IT team, they should cover most of these items.
+However, it never hurts to double-check with them.

-But, even good IT teams have a hard time running and securing your network as well as serving as internal IT help desks and jack of all trades for your employees.
-You can outsource the headache of network security to an expert third party; a managed IT service partner.
+Even good IT teams have a hard time running and securing your network and serving as internal IT help desks and jacks of all trades for your employees.
+You can outsource the headache of network security to an expert third party; a well-qualified managed IT service partner.